Connect with others who understand.

 Other Medications for Treating PAH

-The FDA has also approved other types of medications for treating PAH.
-Some of these may be combined to help better manage the vascular disease.
+The FDA has approved other types of medications for treating PAH.
+Some of these may be combined to help better manage the condition.

 5. Endothelin Medications Come With a Risk of Side Effects